logo logo

 Cyndi Suarez

-Cyndi Suarez is president and editor-in-chief of NPQ (Nonprofit Quarterly).
-She is author of The Power Manual: How to Master Complex Power Dynamics, in which she outlines a new theory and practice of liberatory power.
+Cyndi Suarez is the former president and editor-in-chief of NPQ (Nonprofit Quarterly).
+She is author of "The Power Manual: How to Master Complex Power Dynamics", in which she outlines a new theory and practice of liberatory power.
 Suarez has worked as a strategy and innovation consultant with a focus on networks and platforms for social movements.
 She has 20 years of experience in the nonprofit sector—in community-based, advocacy, organizing, consulting, infrastructure, and philanthropic organizations.
 She is passionate about elegant design and designing for power.
 Her studies were in feminist theory and organizational development for social change.

-More about: Environmental PolicyNonprofit NewsPolicyPuerto Rico
+More about: Climate PolicyNonprofit NewsPolicyPuerto Rico

 logo logo logo logo logo